v08nike/Limitless-Customize-Web/README.md

-Meet Limitless – responsive web application kit
+Meet Usuful Limitless – responsive web application kit

 Limitless – a new professional admin template, based on Bootstrap framework.
 Limitless is a powerful and super flexible tool, which suits best for any kind of web application.
 Includes 1 main and 3 alternative layouts, 1000+ commented HTML pages, 1000+ components with different features and options, 100+ plugins and extensions etc. Limitless includes Starter kit – a set of blank pages, that will make your developer’s life much easier.
 Limitless template is fully responsive, which means that it looks perfect on mobiles and tablets.